HOME FAMILY YESTERDAY SOLVAY STARSTRUCK MIXED BAG

 Surviving are his beloved daughters Kate Smolinski (Andrew Vesper) of Santa Barbara with their children Emily, Brian and Audrey; Helen Smolinski (Blue Inquito) of San Francisco with their twins Jerzy and Betta; Mary deLoe (Bob) of Goleta with their children Sammy and Billy; Amy Smolinski of San Francisco; and Suzanne Winchester (Don) of Denver with their children Matthew, Michael and Joseph and brothers; Bob Smolinski (Patty), Jim Smolinski, and Phil Smolinski (Colette).

-A memorial was held this summer (2017) in Syracuse, NY.
+A memorial was held in 2017 in Syracuse, NY.

 HOME CONTACT